gary-alway/sir-learn-a-lot/README.md

 ### Access patterns

+- get all tracks
+- get track by id
 - get course by id
 - get course by track id (gsi1)
 - get enrollment by id
 - get student by id
-- get track by id

 ### Key prefixes